codepath/android_guides/RxJava.md

 State variables such as `k` intrinsically may not reflect the current value of its inputs.
 Traditional asynchronous programming approaches tend to rely on callbacks to update these changes, but this way can lead to a problem known as [callback hell](http://callbackhell.com/).  **_Reactive programming_** (see an intro [here](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)) addresses these issues by providing a framework to describe outputs to reflect their changing inputs.
 RxJava, which is a port of the [Reactive Extensions](https://msdn.microsoft.com/en-us/data/gg577609.aspx) library from .NET, enables Android apps to be built in this style.

 Check out Kaushik's video [introduction to RxJava](https://www.youtube.com/watch?v=k3D0cWyNno4) talk which provides a solid overview of the library.
+For a tutorial, check out [this tutorial by Chris Arriola](https://github.com/arriolac/GitHubRxJava/wiki/Tutorial).

 ### Advantages